rahuljain1311/AWS-S3/README.md

 ## Running the S3 sample

-This sample application connects to Amazon's [Simple Storage Service (S3)](http://aws.amazon.com/s3), creates a bucket, and uploads a file to that bucket.
+This sample application connects to Amazon's [Simple Storage Service (S3)](http://aws.amazon.com/s3), and do basic operations there.
 The script will automatically create the file to upload.
-All you need to do is run it:
+All you need to do is run it like `node <fileName.js>` Eg.

+    node createBucket.js
     node uploadToAws.js
+    node downloadFromAmazon.js
+    node deleteBucketAws.js
+    node deleteKeyAws.js

 The S3 documentation has a good overview of the [restrictions for bucket names](http://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) for when you start making your own buckets.